junxit/us-congress-bills-117/metadata.md

 - 2021-10-26 — Placed on the Union Calendar, Calendar No. 113.
 - 2021-10-26 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-155.
 - 2021-10-26 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-155.
+- 2021-11-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-30 — Considered under suspension of the rules. (consideration: CR H6690-6691)
+- 2021-11-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4055.
+- 2021-11-30 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2021-12-01 — Considered as unfinished business. (consideration: CR H6835)
+- 2021-12-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-12-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 17 (Roll no. 391). (text: 11/30/2021 CR H6690)
+- 2021-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 17 (Roll no. 391).(text: 11/30/2021 CR H6690)